knative/docs/docs/eventing/getting-started.md

 If the `knative-eventing` namespace does not exist, use the follow steps to add the Knative Eventing component to your cluster:

 1. Make sure that you have a functioning Kubernetes cluster.
-See the [Comprehensive Install guide](../install/_index.md) for more information,
+See the [Comprehensive Install guide](../install/_index.md) for more information.
 2. Install the Eventing CRDs by running the following commmand:

     ```sh
     kubectl apply --selector knative.dev/crd-install=true \
     --filename https://github.com/knative/eventing/releases/download/{{< version >}}/eventing.yaml
     ```

 3. Install the Eventing sources by running the following command: